pnp/PnP-PowerShell/Samples/Provisioning.SelfHostedWithAzureWebJob/ReadMe.md

-# Site order and provisioning using PowerShell and Azure Web Jbo
+# Site order and provisioning using PowerShell and Azure Web Job

 This PowerShell sample demonstrates how to use the Office Dev PnP PowerShell in an Azure Web Job to order and provision Team Sites.
 The solution is hosted in SharePoint, and site configurations